-At each stage start line, finish line, and on the route, time-checking is obligatory at the check posts and is the responsibility of the competitor.
+At each stage the finish line, and on the route, time-checking is obligatory at the check posts and is the responsibility of the competitor.

-Any competitor who exceeds the maximum authorised time for each stage shall be disqualified and must return their race nimber to the steward.
+Any competitor who exceeds the maximum authorized time for each stage shall be disqualified and must return their bib to the steward.
 Any competitor who arrives at a CP after the deadline shall be disqualified (see ART.
 28).

 • 1 hour for the use of a distress beacon without a valid reason,